Political SMS Campaigns for Elections and Fundraising

 There are millions of U.S. citizens who still aren’t registered to vote.
 Regardless of your party or beliefs, texting can also be a great way to encourage people to get active and exercise their 15th amendment right.
 Use your voice to encourage voter registration.
 That way, win or lose, you’ve made a difference!

 Atlanta!
 The polls are open until 8 p.m.
 Get those votes in and have your voice heard!
-Find your polling place here: http://txt.st/LUKRBX #VoteForStreep
+Find your polling place here: https://txt.st/LUKRBX #VoteForStreep

-2. Event alerts
+2. Event text alerts

 The campaign trail keeps your calendar packed with events.
 The success of each one is often related to how many people you can get in the room.
+On the day of an important event be sure to get in touch with your community by utilizing a mass text.

 Maximize your success and invite your supporters to rallies, town hall meetings, and other campaign events all via text message.
 If they can’t make it, be sure to alert them about important media appearances they won’t want to miss as well.